ICE train at Berlin Hbf

 The Nightjet sleeper train from Munich to Venice at Munich Hbf

-Step 2, Stuttgart to Venice by Nightjet sleeper trainMore information about Nightjets.
+Step 2, Stuttgart to Venice by Nightjet sleeper trainMore about Nightjets.

 Nightjet deluxe sleeper, 2-bed Nightjet deluxe sleeper toilet & shower 4-berth couchette compartment from Cologne to Vienna